 Here’s the one we use which has a “lock” feature and also has a holder for your blades:

 You can also get one just for discs in case you have need another holder for additional discs.

 Either way I strongly recommend looking at some for use in your kitchen.

-  Storing the freshly grated cheese
+How to store the freshly grated Italian cheese in bulk

 As I mention in the video, I recommend dividing the grated cheese and keep some in the fridge and the rest in the freezer to further extend the life and freshness of the cheese.